 Drywall tapers need good vision, manual dexterity and attention to detail.
-According to the Occupational Information Network (ONET), they should also have a tolerance for prolonged standing, bending and stretching (www.onetcenter.org).
+According to the Occupational Information Network (ONET), they should also have a tolerance for prolonged standing, bending and stretching.

 Employment and Salary Outlook

-According to information from the BLS, job opportunities in the drywall taping industry are expected to increase 15% from 2012 to 2022, which is faster than average when compared to all other occupations.
-The BLS notes that, as of May 2012, the mean hourly wage of tapers was $24.01 (www.bls.gov).
+According to information from the BLS, job opportunities in the drywall taping industry are expected to increase 5% from 2014 to 2024.
+The BLS notes that, as of May 2015, the median annual wage of tapers was $47,970.